MA Literacy and ESL

 Teachers will gain the skills they need to facilitate the success of culturally and linguistically diverse learners and the knowledge to work collaboratively with other staff in an effort to facilitate such success across the school environment.
 The design of the program allows candidates to examine research and best practice within the context of their daily work with students.

-Standards from the International Reading Association, the Council for Exceptional Children, the National Council for the Accreditation of Teacher Education, the Wisconsin Department of Public Instruction and the Mission Statement of Stritch and the College of Education and Leadership guide the curriculum and instruction for the department.
+Standards from the International Reading Association, Common Core, the Wisconsin Department of Public Instruction and the Mission Statement of Stritch and the College of Education and Leadership guide the curriculum and instruction for the department.